rebnej/LIBRA/README.md

 ### Data preparation

 * Download COCO 2014 (train and validation sets) from https://cocodataset.org/.
-* Place .pkl file of the output captions of a image captioning model in `Data`.
+* Place .pkl file of the output captions of an image captioning model in `Data`.
 Please refer to `oscar_preds.pkl` in `Data` for the format.

 ### Model preparation